Direct probing the quantum geometric tensor for bosonic collective excitations: Abstract

 \section{Abstract}

 The quantum geometric tensor (QGT), whose real and imaginary parts define the quantum metric and Berry curvature, encodes the intrinsic geometry of quantum states.
-While electronic QGT has been directly observed and linked to various phenomena like electron-phonon coupling, its bosonic analogue remains both theoretically and experimentally unexplored.
-We demonstrate that the dynamical structure factor directly encodes the full QGT throughout the Brillouin zone, establishing it as a sensitive probe of both quantum metric and Berry curvature.
-Applying this framework, we uncover clear geometric signatures in a twofold quadruple Weyl phonon in BaPtGe and the node-line magnon in Gd.
-Our results establish a general, direct route to measuring quantum geometry in bosonic systems, a crucial step toward elucidating its impact on condensed matter phenomena.
+While electronic QGT has recently become experimentally accessible and linked to diverse physical phenomena, its bosonic counterpart remains largely unexplored.
+Here we show that the dynamical structure factor encodes the momentum-space structure of bosonic wave functions and thereby provides direct access to the full bosonic QGT throughout the Brillouin zone.
+Applying this framework, we uncover clear geometric signatures in the twofold quadrupole-Weyl phonon of BaPtGe and the nodal-line magnon in Gd, and further generalize the formalism to multiband systems.
+Our results establish a general route to measuring (non-)Abelian quantum geometry in bosonic systems, a crucial step toward elucidating its impact on condensed matter phenomena.